Examples

 How to compile and upload sketches

 This library was developed to work with Arduino environment.
-There are many enviroment that you can use to compile and upload Arduino sketches to your board.
+There are many enviroments that you can use to compile and upload Arduino sketches to your board.
 The list below shows some of them:

 The most popular environment to write sketch, compile and upload is the Arduino IDE.
 After installing the PU2CLR Si4735 Library on Arduino IDE you can compile and upload any sketch available here by using the Menu examples of the Arduino IDE.
 Whatch the video Installing PU2CLR Si4735 Library on Arduino IDE to know how to compile, upload and run Arduino Application.